 MacDonald Harrington Building, rm 114, 815 Sherbrooke St. West

 Full program and more information here.

-This one-day symposium is organized by Professor Will Straw (James McGill Professor of Urban Media Studies) and The Urban Night, an interdisciplinary research project on cities and the night.
-It is supported through MSSI's Urban Environments theme through their New Opportunities Fund.
+This one-day symposium was organized by Professor Will Straw (James McGill Professor of Urban Media Studies) and The Urban Night, an interdisciplinary research project on cities and the night.
+It was supported through MSSI's Urban Environments theme through their New Opportunities Fund.

-This symposium tackles the question of how the night-time of cities might be made environmentally sustainable, accessible, safe and culturally effervescent.
-A key (but not exclusive) focus of the symposium is the role of lighting in the night-time experience of cities.
+This symposium tackled the question of how the night-time of cities might be made environmentally sustainable, accessible, safe and culturally effervescent.
+A key (but not exclusive) focus of the symposium was the role of lighting in the night-time experience of cities.

 The night-time of cities has emerged in the last 15 years as a key concern of public policy across multiple sectors.
 New instruments of municipal governance (like night mayors), studies of night-time economies, activism to achieve the safety of women in the urban night, the extension of cultural activities into late night (nuits blanches, etc.), night-time transportation initiatives (the Nochebus in Mexico City), and movements for the preservation of music venues are all symptoms of the new attention which cities and city-dwellers are paying to their nights.

 How might we sustain an experience of the night which is unmarred by endless conflicts over noise and illumination, safe for all genders and sexualities, accessible by public transportation and culturally diverse and effervescent?
-With experts from a variety of fields, the symposium will take up these issues.
+The symposium tackled these issues with experts from a variety of fields.

 "Innovations Toward a Sustainable Future"